Get notified of page updates

 Cancer Risks Associated with Inherited Mutations

 People with a mutation have a higher risk for several cancers.
 These cancers tend to happen at a younger age than in people without a mutation.
-The risks listed below are estimates based on different large studies.
 To understand more about your risk, we recommend that you consult with a genetics expert who can look at your personal and family history of cancer and help you decide on a plan for managing your risk.
-Note that when we use "men" we are referring to people assigned male at birth.
-When we use "women" we are referring to people assigned female at birth.
+The risks listed below are experts' best estimates based on different large studies:

 Breast cancer